Klewerro/RTM-Mobile/README.md

 * Newtonsoft.Json
 * Acr.UserDialogs

+## Installation guide:
+1) Download .APK file from releases tab and copy to your phone.
+2) If you dont have allow installation of non-official apps in settings enabled - enable it.
+3) Find .APK file using phone files explorer and run it.

 <br><br>
 *The application I made only downloads data from the RTM website and displays it in a different way.
 In case of any conditions regarding my use of this data, please submit an issue for further contact.*